glowsplint/referencer/README.md

 ### Completed

 - As a user, when I type into the search bar, I want to have autocomplete on my book names.
+- As a user, I want to be able to select a verse of the Bible and have it displayed.

+### Known Issues

+- ESV Dataset is incomplete; missing verse one of for all books, Chapter 2 onwards (i.e. Any 2:1)